smithy-lang/smithy-rs/design/src/docs/anatomy.md

     type Input = GetPokemonSpeciesInput;
     type Output = GetPokemonSpeciesOutput;
-    // NOTE: `GetPokemonSpeciesError` is an enum generated from the `errors: [ResourceNotFoundException]` from the
-    // model above.
     type Error = GetPokemonSpeciesError;
 }
 ```

+where `GetPokemonSpeciesInput`, `GetPokemonSpeciesOutput` are both generated from the Smithy structures and `GetPokemonSpeciesError` is an enum generated from the `errors: [ResourceNotFoundException]`.

-Note that `GetPokemonSpecies` marker structure is a zero-sized type (ZST), and therefore does not allocate - only existing in the type system as a way to hang operation specific data on.
+Note that the `GetPokemonSpecies` marker structure is a zero-sized type (ZST), and therefore does not allocate - only existing in the type system as a way to hang operation specific data on.

 The following nomenclature will aid us in our survey.
 We describe a `tower::Service` as a "model service" if its request and response are Smithy structures, as defined by the `OperationShape` trait - the `GetPokemonSpeciesInput`, `GetPokemonSpeciesOutput`, and `GetPokemonSpeciesError` described above.
 Similarly, we describe a `tower::Service` as a "HTTP service" if its request and response are [`http`](https://github.com/hyperium/http) structures - `http::Request` and `http::Response`.